NMSU-ISA/ISA/docs/src/basicModels/Fourier.md

 ### Example 2

-Consider a signal $z(t)$ which consists of a the periodic square wave (fundamental period $T$) with a 50% duty cycle where one period is defined by
+Consider a signal $z(t)$ which consists of a periodic square wave with a 50% duty cycle where one period $T$ is defined by

 $z(t) = \begin{cases}
         1, &   |t|<T/4  \\